zahinafsar/css/README.md

-# Copy the link aand paste it into your website <head> tag
+# Copy the link and paste it into your website <head> tag
 #<link rel="stylesheet" type="text/css" href="https://mdzahin.github.io/css/zahin-style.css">